 Assuming the existence of such a graph we apply some good old recursivity and bootstrap an Agora with the problem of building itself.

 - An Agora can be used to solve coordination problems like those we need to solve to enable users to leave walled gardens and protect the commons against enclosure by anti disintermediating parties.
+It can be said to be a device for enacting counter anti disintermediation.

-- #pull liquid democracy
+- #pull liquid democracy network flow

 - If you consider yourself under-privileged, you sign up to receive an income.